Vincenius/OpenMailer/README.md

 ## Setup

-1. Install dependencies with `npm i` or `yarn`
+1. Create a MongoDB database

-2. Create MongoDB database with collections "subscribers" and "campaigns"
+2. Install dependencies with `npm i` or `yarn`

 3. Copy `.env.dist` to `.env.local` and add configuration